Pan Seared Lamb Chops

 How To Pan Sear Lamb Chops

-2. Heat olive oil in a cast-iron skillet or any heavy-bottom skillet to be smoking hot.
+2. Heat olive oil in a cast-iron skillet or any heavy-bottom skillet to on medium-high heat to be smoking hot.

-3. Put the lamb chops in the skillet pressing them down once they touch the skillet.
+3. Put the lamb chops in the skillet, in a single layer, pressing them down once they touch the skillet.
 Be careful not to overcook the lamb as it could toughen up.

 5. Add butter, garlic, and herbs.
-Once the butter melts, spoon melted butter with garlic and herbs over the lamb chops.
-Let the lamb chops cook to the desired doneness.
+Once the butter melts, spoon melted butter with minced garlic cloves and herbs over the lamb chops.
+Let the lamb chops cook to the desired doneness or internal temperature.
+See the lamb chops cooking guide below.

 For more easy and elegant dinner recipes, check out these Pan Seared Sea Bass and Pan Seared Boneless Pork Chops.